 Identifying A Hoarder

-As discussed in our post on the 20 Symptoms of Hoarding Disorder, the problem often manifests during adolescence.
+As discussed in our post on the hoarding disorder symptoms, the problem often manifests during adolescence.
 Affected teenagers find it difficult to throw away their possessions, feeling distressed when forced to part with them and wanting to save them.

 Hoarding then intensifies with old age, exacerbated by bereavement, divorce, fuzzy thinking, or financial crisis.
 When these adults live longer and age at home, they’re free to amass as much stuff as they want — even if these objects are beyond repair, useless, or otherwise headed to the dumpster — because they believe the objects will be useful or valuable in the future.